• Skip to primary navigation

 Image shows the cake on a white plate with different coloured candles in the cake that have been lit.

-The next time you’re stumped over a birthday gift, just remember homemade gifts are the best type of gifts and this tiny layer cake recipe is just the way to show your love!
+The next time you're stumped over a birthday gift, just remember homemade gifts are the best type of gifts and this tiny layer cake recipe is just the way to show your love!
+For the chocolate lover try out this Mini Chocolate Cake or this Naked Chocolate Cake.

 This easy birthday cake recipe is perfect for beginner bakers because small cakes are so much easier to handle and decorate!
 This cake can be made for a variety of special occasions, it's perfect for date night on Valentine's Day, a mini message cake for any occasion, or even as a smash cake for a 1st birthday celebration.